IAmSuyogJadhav/FaceSearch/README.md

 Any feedback, bug reports and issues are welcome!

 ## Updates
+  - 05-08-18: A blog post detailing the implementation and working of FaceSearch is live now.
+Read it [here](https://mlendeavours.wordpress.com/2018/08/05/facesearch/).
   - 07-08-18: The project report is now ready!
 You can read it [here](Project_Report.pdf).
   - 10-08-18: Added support for closing the output window by GUI [x] button.

 Image Source: [Rediff](http://im.rediff.com/getahead/2018/feb/26tanmay1.jpg)